mrbracchi/Awesome-ID/README.md

 [Natural Readers](https://www.naturalreaders.com/commercial.html)- Use text to speech to easily convert and download audio licensed for use on YouTube, eLearning platforms, or any other public use or redistribution purpose.

 [Descript](https://www.descript.com/overdub)- Descript is a collaborative audio/video editor that works like a doc.
 It includes transcription, a screen recorder, publishing, and some mind-bendingly useful AI tools.
 Descript's Overdub lets you create a text-to-speech model of your voice or select one from our ultra-realistic stock voices.

+## Misc
+[Storyboarder](https://wonderunit.com/storyboarder/)- Storyboarder makes it easy to visualize a story as fast you can draw stick figures.
+Quickly draw to test if a story idea works.
+Create and show animatics to others.
+Express your story idea without making a movie.